BusAI-Self-Driving-Car/robond-deeplearning-project/writeup.md

 #### Batch Size:

 Batch Size indicates the number of training samples/images that get propagated through the network in a single pass.
-On my Dell PC, I was always getting the "**ResourceExhaustedError**" error until I switched the batch size to **16**.
+On my Dell PC, I was always getting the "**ResourceExhaustedError**" error until I switched the batch size to **20**.

 #### Workers:

 Workers defines the maximum number of processes to spin up.
-I didn't challenge this since the performance satisfied me just well.
-SO I simply kept it as 2.
+I didn't challenge this too much since the performance satisfied me just well.
+So I simply kept it as **2**.

 #### Steps Per Epoch:

 Steps Per Epoch means the number of batches of training images that go through the network in 1 epoch.
 One recommended value to try would be based on the total number of images in training dataset divided by the batch_size.

 ```
-steps_per_epoch = 4131/16 = 258.1875 **aprox.
-259**
+steps_per_epoch = 4131/20 = 206.55 **aprox.
+210**
 ```

 #### Validation Steps: